 The Dr. Tray has earned our Top Pick Award as one of the most versatile racks available.
-It was a favorite amongst our testers for ease of adjustment; the quick release tray clamps made getting any combination of bikes fit on the rack a breeze.
-We never had issues with the bike to bike contact, and the trays easily handle plus sized tires up to 5 inches in width.
-As an bonus, this rack is one of the lightest hitch racks we tested at 34lbs making it easy to take on and off.
+It was a favorite amongst our testers for ease of adjustment; the quick release tray clamps make getting any combination of bikes to fit on the rack a breeze.
+We never had issues with bike to bike contact, and the trays easily handle plus sized tires up to 5 inches in width.
+As a bonus, this rack is one of the lightest hitch racks we tested at 34lbs making it easy to remove and store.

 The Yakima Dr. Tray uses innovative design features to enhance adjustability.

 The Dr. Tray has many of the same features of the T2 Pro XT, like a handle at the end of the rack for tilt adjustment, and integrated cable locks.
 Unfortunately, Ease of Everyday Use is what prevented the Dr. Tray from claiming our Editors Choice Award.
 We had difficulty releasing the tilt mechanism, and most of our testers were forced to use two hands to get the rack to release and tilt up or down.
 The T2 Pro XT is much easier to release and only requires one hand to operate even when the rack is loaded with bikes.
 We found the sticky release handle to be a huge drawback to the Dr. Tray.

 One thing we love about this model is the quick release tray clamps that make on the fly adjustment to avoid bike on bike contact a fast and tool-free operation.
 This design feature is far superior to the four bolt design used on the T2 Pro XT and the RockyMounts BackStage that require a hex wrench and over twice as long to adjust.

 The Yakima Dr. Tray has a remote tilt release handle but it is much harder to use than the similar design employed by its competitors.